ipfs/ipfs-docs/docs/install/ipfs-desktop.md

    ![IPFS icon shown in the Ubuntu status bar.](./images/ipfs-desktop/install-ubuntu-ipfs-running-status-bar.png)

 The IPFS desktop application has finished installing.
 You can now start to [add your site](#add-your-site).

+## Next steps

+Now that you've got IPFS Desktop installed you can start sharing files and interacting with other nodes on the network!
+Check out how to [host a website using IPFS →](/how-to/websites-on-ipfs/single-page-website/)